Menu

 Infrastructure Hubs

-HCL IT City (Sultanpur Road, 100-acre PPP with UP government).
-TCS Awadh Campus (Sultanpur Road corridor).
-Lucknow Mega IT City (360 acres, LDA tender March 2025, development commencing Sultanpur Road).
-AI City at Nadarganj Industrial Area (40-70 acres, STT GDC MoU signed, plug-and-play Grade-A offices).
-Sify AI-Hub Data Center (HCL IT City campus, Phase 1 operational 2025).
-Awadh Park.
+HCL IT City (Sultanpur Road, 100-acre PPP), TCS Awadh Campus, Lucknow Mega IT City (360 acres, development commencing), AI City at Nadarganj Industrial Area (40-70 acres), Sify AI-Hub Data Center (operational 2025), Awadh Park

 Second Order Snapshot